aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 ---

+### 🚩 Unleash Feature Flags Integration

+Unleash is integrated with both the Node.js microservice and the Jenkins pipeline to support runtime toggling of application behavior via feature flags.

+- The app uses the Unleash Node SDK to enable or disable parts of its output.
+- Jenkins passes a `FLAG_STATE` parameter (`on` or `off`) during the pipeline run.
+- Jenkins authenticates via a reusable admin token and calls the Unleash API to update the flag state.
+- The deployed application fetches that flag on boot, influencing the response returned on the root route (`/`).

+The pipeline captures this behavior by:

+- Calling `curl http://localhost:8888` after deployment
+- Saving the HTML response to `rendered-output.html`
+- Archiving it for visual inspection via Jenkins UI

+This lets stakeholders **see the real app output change** based on the feature flag — showcasing live control over production behavior via CI.

+---

 ## 🐳 DockerHub Integration

 An automated stage was added to push Docker images to DockerHub from Jenkins using securely stored credentials.
 This step includes: